michaelkyu/ddot/README.md

 >>> import ddot
 ```

-Alternatively, we recommend that you get a quick start on DDOT's functionality with the tutorial Jupyter notebook.
+For a quick start on DDOT's functionality, run the tutorial Jupyter notebook.
 To do so, start a Jupyter notebook server in the container's command line

 ```
 (base) root@<container>:/$ jupyter notebook --no-browser --all-root --ip 0.0.0.0 --NotebookApp.token=''